 Rich river heritage, outdoor adventures and an AONB, all add to the appeal in this vibrant segment of Kent.

 In Gravesend, Thames sailing barges, paddle steamers and yachts sail from the Gravesend Town Pier Pontoon.
-Make time to visit the magnificent Gravesend Gurdwara; Europe’s largest and finest Sikh place of worship where Gravesend’s Sikh community offers a very warm welcome..
-Another must-see is Gravesend's Cold War Bunker, where a domestic fallout room, radiation monitoring post and public information film superbly evoke a clandestine, underground 1950s England, fearful of nuclear attack.
+Make time to visit the magnificent Gravesend Gurdwara; Europe’s largest and finest Sikh place of worship where Gravesend’s Sikh community offers a very warm welcome.
+Another must-see is Gravesend's Cold War Bunker, where a domestic fallout room, radiation monitoring post and public information film superbly evoke a clandestine, underground 1950s England, fearful of a nuclear attack.

 Gravesend is also rich in links to one of England's greatest Victorian authors.
 Hunt out the compelling Charles Dickens connections, Chalk, Shorne, and Higham Marshes.
 Then take a peek at Gad's Hill Place, where Dickens wrote Great Expectations and The Mystery of Edwin Drood.
 Now a private school, it’s open on selected days and pre-booked tours.

 Cobham Hall is an architectural gem.
 Here Elizabethan meets Jacobean, meets Georgian.
 Tours take in huge marble fireplaces, immense chandeliers and tales of Elizabeth I and Edward VIII.
 Follow in the footsteps of the original owners, the Darnley family, and walk through the peaceful ancient cattle grazed woodland, once part of their extensive Cobham Hall estate, to visit the Cobham Mausoleum.
 Next explore the quaint village of Cobham; popping into the Leather Bottle, for creative cuisine, atmospheric beams and more Dickens connections; the novelist wrote the Pickwick Papers here.